-- If the resolution of two or more delayed effects or forced abilities would resolve at the same time, the first player decides the order in which the abilities resolve, regardless of who controls the cards bearing the conflicting abilities. - If two or more constant abilities and/or lasting effects can be applied simultaneously, they are.
+If the resolution of two or more delayed effects or forced abilities would resolve at the same time, the first player decides the order in which the abilities resolve, regardless of who controls the cards bearing the conflicting abilities. ♦ If two or more constant abilities and/or lasting effects can be applied simultaneously, they are.
 If two or more constant abilities and/or lasting effects cannot be applied simultaneously, the first player determines the order in which they are applied.

-Provinces, Province Cards
+Provinces, Province Cards, Province tokens

-A player's provinces represent the lands surrounding his or her stronghold.
-When a province is under attack and turned faceup, the card represents what the enemy finds or encounters upon first entering that province.
+A player's provinces represent the lands under their domain.
+When a province is attacked and turned faceup, the card represents what the enemy finds or encounters upon first entering that province.